myshell-ai/AIlice/README.md

 - **"Please conduct an investigation on open-source PDF OCR tools, with a focus on those capable of recognizing mathematical formulas and converting them into LaTeX code.
 Consolidate the findings into a report."**

-- **"Please write an external interactive module.
-The function of the module is to obtain the content of related pages on the wiki through keywords."** AIlice can construct external interaction modules on her own, thereby endowing her with unlimited extensibility.
+- **"Please write an ext-module.
+The function of the module is to obtain the content of related pages on the wiki through keywords."** AIlice can construct external interaction modules (we call it ext-modules) on her own, thereby endowing her with unlimited extensibility.
 All it takes is a few prompts from you.
 Once the module is constructed, you can instruct AIlice by saying, "Please load the newly implemented wiki module and utilize it to query the entry on relativity."

 # Design